Rounder1/Mutual-Fund-Comparison/README.md

 # Mutual Myth

-Make a burger, eat a burger.
-This app logs what kind of burger the latest most hipster new restaurant will cook up and track what burgers you have consumed.
+Side by side comparison of stock performance.
+The purpose of this app is so you can see if a passive fund will out perform an active fund.
+Compare and earn more with the mutual myth

 ## Getting Started

-You can check out the Heroku deployment of this app here [Burger App](https://rodolfo-burger.herokuapp.com/)
+You can check out the Heroku deployment of this app here [Mutual Myth](https://mutual-myth.herokuapp.com/)

 ### Prerequisites

-Make sure you have Node and selectAll the packages on the init file
+Make sure you have Node and install all the packages on the init file

 ### Installing